digital360/sublime-phpfmt/README.md

 #### Requirements
 - **You must have a running copy of PHP on the machine you are running Sublime Text**

-Plugin runs with PHP 5.6 or newer installed in the machine running the plugin.
+Plugin runs with PHP 7.0 or newer installed in the machine running the plugin.

-There is a backwards compatible mode with PHP 5.5 - however not all improvements will be available in this mode.

 #### Install this plugin through Package Manager.